openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/07-native.md

 `mvn clean package -Pnative -DskipTests=true`{{execute}}

 > Since we are on Linux in this environment, and the OS that will eventually run our application is also Linux, we can use our local OS to build the native Quarkus app.
-If you need to build native Linux binaries when on other OS's like Windows or Mac OS X, you'll need to have Docker installed and then use `mvn clean package -Pnative -Dnative-image.docker-build=true -DskipTests=true`.
+If you need to build native Linux binaries when on other OS's like Windows or Mac OS X, you can use `-Dquarkus.native.container-runtime=[podman | docker]`.
+You'll need either Docker or [Podman](https://podman.io) installed depending on which container runtime you want to use!

 This will take time (10-15 minutes) to finish.
 Wait for it!
 Get a cup of coffee!